algorinfo/chrome_crawler/README.md

 ## API

+> ⚠️ V3 and V4 deprecated

-> ⚠️ New V4 endpoint, it uses Playwright instead of puppeteer
+> ⚠️ From V4 endpoint, it uses Playwright instead of puppeteer

 > ⚠️ V3 will be deprecated soon